RovinKYK/RovinKYK/README.md

 ## 🚀 Current Projects

+Here is the ongoing project I'm working on:

-- [Remote-Baby-Monitoring-System](https://github.com/RovinKYK/Remote-Baby-Monitoring-System) - A comprehensive solution for modern parenting that not only monitors the baby and his environment but also identifies their emotions from their cries.
+- [Remote Baby Monitoring System](https://github.com/RovinKYK/Remote-Baby-Monitoring-System) - A comprehensive solution for modern parenting that not only monitors the baby and their environment but also identifies their emotions from their cries.

 ## 🌱 Currently Learning

+I believe that learning is a never-ending process.
+I constantly seek opportunities for development.
+Here are a few areas I'm currently focusing on:

 - Embedded Machine Learning
 - React